AARON STARNES

 This is the PerTronix system installed.
 It's clean, tidy and eliminates all those moving parts and any need for maintenance, including lubrication.

 The kit replaces the points by screwing down the ignitor plate to the old breaker plate.
 This allows your advance mechanism to still do it's job.
+Just two screws and it's in.
+I went ahead and did a little clean-up while I had the top off my dizzy.
+This conversion reduces clutter under the distributor cap by making a lot of the wires and junk related to the points useless.
+The whole conversion in less than an hour.

 To finish up the installation I twisted the red and black wires coming from the distributor and sleeved them in heat shrink to protect them and give them a clean appearance.
 Then I cut the wires to length and crimped on the terminals, heat shrinked those, and wired up the coil.